-- There are 21 colleges and universities with psychology degree programs in Louisiana.
+- There are 22 not-for-profit colleges and universities with psychology degree programs in Louisiana.1

-- 12 schools provide a master’s or advanced degree in psychology.1
+- 13 schools offer a master’s or advanced degree in psychology.1

-- Highest transfer-out rate*: Southeastern Louisiana University 32%1
+- Highest transfer-out rate*: Xavier University of Louisiana 45%.1

-Continue reading to learn more about several of the popular graduate and undergraduate programs offered at Louisiana’s top universities.
+Continue reading to learn more about the graduate and undergraduate programs offered at Louisiana’s top universities.

 University of Louisiana

-The University of Louisiana at Monroe’s Master of Science (MS) in Psychology features three concentrations: general psychology, forensic psychology, and psychometrics psychology.
+The University of Louisiana at Monroe’s Master of Science (MS) in Psychology features three concentrations to choose from: general psychology, forensic psychology, or psychometrics psychology.
 The general psychology concentration is designed to prepare students, through two years of courses and intensive research, to continue on to doctoral study.
 The program requires students to complete a minimum of 36 credits in such courses as social cognition and intelligence testing.
 Graduate students pursuing the forensic psychology concentration typically move on to doctoral study or enter the field, working under a forensic psychologist.
-The 36 credit program spans two years and students may be eligible for one of a limited number of assistantships in the psychology department.
+The 36-credit program spans two years and students may be eligible for one of a limited number of assistantships in the psychology department.
 Graduate students in the psychometric concentration generally graduate and enter the field, working in such areas as psychological assessment, or continue on to doctoral studies.
 The program also runs two years and requires 36 credits.